Messier 1 - The Crab Nebula

 Messier 1, the Crab Nebula.
 It is a supernova remnant of a star that exploded

 and was seen by Chinese astronomers in 1054 A.D.
-It supernova was so bright,
+The supernova was so bright,

 it could be seen in the daytime.
 It is also classified as a pulsar wind nebula.